PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-05 19:55:35
+Last updated: 2024-04-05 19:56:41
-Random Quote: Ted: "Oh hey, where are you guys?"Barney: "We're in a fundraiser, helping young women raise money for community college."Ted: "Stripclub... nice!" - Barney Stinson
+Random Quote: Are you allowed to say that to people in my tax bracket? - Iron Man